tricki/laravel-notification/README.md

 	public static $type = 'post_liked';
 }

-?>
 ```

 The type will be saved in the database to differentiate between different
 types.
 The class name **must** be the CamelCase version of this type and
 end with "Notification".

-> Rember to add the namespace of your notification models to this package's `config.php`.
+> Remeber to add the namespace of your notification models to this package's `config.php`.

 ### 2. Create a notification